10 Extracurricular Activities to Boost Your College Application

 Learn a new skill

-There are many sites out there dedicated to helping people learn new skills and build on existing ones - all for free!
+There are many sites out there dedicated to helping people learn new skills and build on existing ones for free!
 Sites like Coursera, Codecademy, and Khan Academy are just a few of the many places you can explore new skills to add to your college applications.
 Many will even provide you with a certificate of completion once you've finished.
 Start your remote learning today!

 Volunteer for an organization or cause that you care about